Llyn Trawsfynydd

-Llyn Trawsfynydd is a large man-made reservoir situated near the village of Trawsfynydd in Gwynedd, North Wales.
+Llyn Trawsfynydd is a large artificial reservoir situated near the village of Trawsfynydd in Gwynedd, North Wales.
 With a total surface area of 4.8 km2 the reservoir is slightly more extensive than Wales's largest natural lake, Bala Lake at 4.5 km2.

 History

 The lake was created between 1924 and 1928 by building four dams in order to supply water for Maentwrog power station.